The stamp duty holiday on the first £500,000 of a property purchase has now drawn to a close.

 What other government support is available?

-The Chancellor also announced a new scheme in the Budget under which home buyers will be able to take out a 95% mortgage, with the government acting as guarantor.
+Mortgage guarantee, under which buyers can take out a 95% mortgage, with the government acting as guarantor

 What about stamp duty in Scotland and Wales?